tiddlyhost/tiddlyhost-com/README.md

 About
 -----

-Tiddlyhost is the new new Tiddlyspot, a hosting service for TiddlyWiki.
+[Tiddlyhost](https://tiddlyhost.com/) is the new Tiddlyspot, a hosting service for TiddlyWiki.

 It aims to be the easiest and best way to use TiddlyWiki online.